Home » Recipes » Desserts » Pumpkin Corn Flake Treats

 Supplies

-I have to warn you — these treats are super sticky and messy to make.
-But it’s so worth it. 🙂 In a large bowl, add 6 cups of marshmallows and 1/2 cup butter.
-Slicing the butter allows it to melt a little easier.
+In a large bowl, add marshmallows and butter.
+(Slicing the butter allows it to melt a little easier.)

-On top of wax paper and with greased hands or a spoon, press the cornflake mixture firmly into a pumpkin shaped cookie cutter.
-You can use butter, spray or shortening to grease your hands.
-I like the spoon option better, but you still have to grease the spoon when it gets too sticky.
-And greasing the cookie cutter will help as well.
+On top of wax paper and with greased hands or a spoon, press the cornflake mixture firmly into a pumpkin-shaped cookie cutter.
+You can use butter, baking spray, or shortening to grease your hands.
+We like the spoon option better, but you still have to grease the spoon when it gets too sticky.
+Greasing the cookie cutter will help as well.

 Carefully lift the cookie cutter and repeat.
 The recipe should make about 10 to 12 pumpkins.
 Depending on the size of your cookie cutter.
 But you don’t want the cookie cutter to be too small or the shape to have too many nooks and crannies.
 Cornflakes can be a little harder to work with than rice crispies.

 Adding drizzled chocolate makes them look just a little more festive.
 But it’s completely optional.
 Melt the orange candy coating and drizzle over the pumpkins.
-I find Wilton’s Candy melts to be the easiest to use.
-Plus I normally have some on hand from making cake pops often.
-I add a candy thinner to make it really easy to drizzle.
+We find Wilton’s Candy melts to be the easiest to use.
+Plus, we usually have some on hand from making cake pops often.
+We added a candy thinner to make it easy to drizzle.

 Melt the green candy coating (adding candy thinner if needed) and drizzle over the “stem” of the pumpkin.

 Allow the candy coating to dry.
-Then remove from the wax paper and store in an airtight container until you are ready to serve them.
+Then remove them from the wax paper and store them in an airtight container until you are ready to serve them.

 Print